tmaybe/dev.socrata.com/docs/app-tokens.md

 ---

 The Socrata Open Data API uses application tokens for two purposes:

-* Using an application token reduces the [throttling](/docs/throttling.html), resulting in more API requests allowed per unit of time.
+- Using an application token reduces the [throttling](/docs/throttling.html), resulting in more API requests allowed per unit of time.
-* Authentication using OAuth
+- Authentication using OAuth

-**Note:** The Socrata Open Data API has two concepts around API access: authentication and application tokens.
+<div class="alert alert-info"><strong>Note:</strong> The Socrata Open Data API has two concepts around API access: authentication and application tokens.
 You only need to authenticate if you wish to add, delete, or modify data that is attached to your account, or if you wish to read data you own that you have marked as private.
 Read-only requests only require the application token.
-See the [publisher API documentation](/publisher/getting-started/) for more details on changing data.
+See the <a href="/publisher/getting-started/">publisher API documentation</a> for more details on changing data.</div>

 ## Obtaining an Application Token

-You can obtain an application token by [registering your application](http://opendata.socrata.com/profile/app_tokens) in your Socrata profile.
+You can obtain an application token by [registering your application](/register) in your Socrata profile.
 After creating the application, click on **App Tokens** in the left-hand navigation bar.
-The app token will be visible.
+The application token will be visible.

 ## Application Tokens and Throttling